Buyout firms jostle for John Hardy in jewellery M&A boom

-PARIS/NEW YORK Jeweller John Hardy is attracting bid interest from a string of U.S. private equity firms, sources close to the matter said, the latest potential deal in a sector outpacing the broader luxury industry thanks in part to financially independent Asian women.
+PARIS/NEW YORK, Nov 29 Jeweller John Hardy is attracting bid interest from a string of U.S. private equity firms, sources close to the matter said, the latest potential deal in a sector outpacing the broader luxury industry thanks in part to financially independent Asian women.

-U.S. buyout groups Catterton Partners and TSG Consumer Partners are among the firms interested in a jeweller which draws its inspiration from the Indonesian island of Bali and sells products including a $425 (260.19 pounds) two-finger silver snake ring and a $1,495 (915.27 pounds) silver-and-gold dragon ring, the sources said.
+U.S. buyout groups Catterton Partners and TSG Consumer Partners are among the firms interested in a jeweller which draws its inspiration from the Indonesian island of Bali and sells products including a $425 two-finger silver snake ring and a $1,495 silver-and-gold dragon ring, the sources said.

 While luxury watchmakers are struggling with a crackdown in China on gift-giving to officials and several fashion and accessories brands point to slowing growth in a range of emerging markets, jewellers are proving more resilient.

-"Jewellery is the next big category behind shoes as it is easy to wear, allows you to show your personality and is not hugely expensive thanks to brands like David Yurman, Alexis Bittar and Ippolita," said Elsa Berry, managing director of Vendome Global Partners, a financial advisory firm focused on the luxury industry, in New York.
+"Jewellery is the next big category behind shoes as it is easy to wear, allows you to show your personality and is not hugely expensive," said Elsa Berry, managing director of Vendome Global Partners, a financial advisory firm focused on the luxury industry, in New York.

 Bernstein analysts forecast that sales of branded jewellery, which makes up 20 percent of the total market, will grow at a compound annual rate of 8-9 percent from 2012-17, compared with 6-7 percent growth for the luxury industry as a whole.

-That has driven a pickup in acquisitions of jewellers, with recent deals including Swatch's $750 million purchase of Harry Winston and Gucci-owner Kering's (PRTP.PA) acquisition of a majority stake in China's Qeelin and Italy's Pomellato.
+That has driven a pick up in acquisitions of jewellers, with recent deals including Swatch's $750 million purchase of Harry Winston and Gucci-owner Kering's acquisition of a majority stake in China's Qeelin and Italy's Pomellato.

 John Hardy's enterprise value could range between $100 million and $140 million, one source said.